 The Otherworld or Sí, while the domain of the gods and other supernatural beings, was also the world of the spirits of the dead: that is, in crude terms, the Celtic afterlife.
 It was where one’s ancestors dwelt after death and distorted memories of the role of the great burial mounds probably contributed towards this belief.
 However, in the recorded literature those mortals who visited or stayed in the Otherworld were primarily famous figures: legendary heroes and kings.
 Could it be that the Otherworld was not available to the ordinary people as a whole?
 Did they face a slightly less luxurious afterlife or no afterlife at all?
 Since early Irish and Scottish texts are mainly concerned with the lives of the noble classes (lay and ecclesiastical) it is difficult to know how much they reflect wider assumptions held in the pre-Christian societies of Ireland and Scotland.

-It may be then that the ordinary people of Ireland, Scotland and the Isle of Man outside the aristocratic families or learned classes could also expect a life or continued existence in the world beyond, though perhaps one less exalted than that of their noble peers.
-However this remains largely educated guesswork.
+It could be then that the ordinary people of Ireland, Scotland and the Isle of Man outside the aristocratic families or learned classes could also expect a form of continued existence in the world beyond, though perhaps one less exalted than that of their noble peers.
+However this remains educated guesswork.
 Unfortunately it seems that the exact nature of the Celtic afterlife will remain one of several crucial areas of religious thought from pre-Christian Ireland and Scotland that (along with the beginning and end of the world) are lost or beyond conclusive reconstruction.

 It is worth noting here that the Irish word for “Heaven”, Neamh, though now understood to refer to the Christian afterlife may originally have had a non-Christian meaning or association.
 However, this is a matter of (considerable) debate and nowhere in the early secular or religious literature of the Gaelic nations is the Otherworld referred to as Neamh.

-Aside from the gods represented by Tuatha Dé Danann and Aos Sí, and some favoured or chosen mortals, the Otherworld was also home to the traditional rivals of the Tuatha Dé, the Fomhóraigh “Under-Demons” (sg.
+Aside from the gods represented by Tuatha Dé Danann and Aos Sí, plus some favoured or chosen mortals, the Otherworld was also home to the traditional rivals of the Tuatha Dé, the Fomhóraigh “Under-Demons” (sg.
 Fomhórach).
-The name probably originates from fo (faoi) “under” (in the sense of “underneath, underground, subterranean”) and *mórach “demon, phantom” (pl. *móraigh), since the Fomhóraigh were viewed in the earliest layer of myths as living beneath the surface of the earth, and beneath the sea (this latter association partly led to a later Medieval reinterpretation of the name as “Undersea Ones” from what was probably a false etymology of fo- “under-“ and muir “sea, ocean”).
+The name probably originates from a conflation of the words fo (faoi) “under” (in the sense of “underneath, underground, subterranean”) and *mórach “demon, phantom” (pl. *móraigh), since the Fomhóraigh were viewed in the earliest layer of myths as living beneath the surface of the earth, and beneath the sea (this latter association influenced a later Medieval reinterpretation of the name as “Undersea Ones”, using a false etymology of fo- “under-“ and muir “sea, ocean”).

-Despite the translation of the term Fomhóraigh as “Under-Demons”, these particular demons could on occasion appear as simply another rival group of gods.
+Despite the translation of “Under-Demons” it should be understood that these particular demons often appeared as simply another rival set of gods.
 Both the Fomhóraigh and the Tuatha Dé Danann interact, intermarry and share some names, titles and personages in common.
 Two extremely rare names for both the races that occurs in the very earliest texts illustrate this: Na Daoine Teathrach “The People of Teathra” and Fir Teathrach “Men (People) of Teathra”.
 Teathra (gs.
 Teathrach) was a Fomhórach who for a time ruled the Tuatha Dé in the more literary accounts of early Irish history, and the use of his name aptly shows the complexity of Tuatha Dé and Fomhóraigh relationships.

-Because of the confusion that exists over the exact distinction between the Tuatha Dé Danann and the Fomhóraigh it has been argued that they simply represent two broad divisions of the same divine community, the latter viewed as slightly more hostile or “demonical” than the other.
-Related to this has been the suggestion that the differences between both reflect class divisions in the community of the Gods, between an aristocratic and noble class on one hand and a cruder, commoner class on the other (reflecting the class system of Irish society).
-Some have attempted to link this to the supposed divisions between the Tuatha Dé and the Aos Si referred to above.
-But to some modern scholars the division between Gods and Under-Demons (Under-Gods?) seems to go further than mere class, and is a more fundamental, if fluid, one.
-They see both groups as distinct races of the Otherworld, though ones that freely interact when not engaged in rivalry.
-What confusion there is, they argue, stems from the misunderstandings or redactions of the early Christian scribes, who overemphasized the rivalry and monstrous nature of the Fomhóraigh and confused beings from both groups.
+Because of the confusion that exists between the Tuatha Dé Danann and the Fomhóraigh it has been argued that they actually represent two broad divisions of the same divine community, the latter with a more hostile or violent character.
+Related to this is the suggestion that the differences between the two reflect class divisions in the population of the gods, with an aristocratic and scholarly caste sparring with a commoner or artisan caste (so reflecting the class system of early Irish society).
+Some have attempted to link this to the supposed divisions between the Tuatha Dé and the Aos Sí referred to above.
+However for some modern scholars the line between gods and Under-Demons (Under-Gods?) seems to go further than mere social distinctions, being a more fundamental, if fluid, one.
+They see both groups as separate races of the Otherworld, though ones that freely interact when not engaged in rivalry.
+What confusion there is, they argue, stems from the misunderstandings or redactions of the early Christian scribes, who overemphasized the monstrous nature of the Fomhóraigh and confused beings from both groups.

 As indicated above with the examination of the Aos Sí, a comparison with the Germanic traditions of continental Europe and England can be very useful (some might say essential) for exploring the literary inheritance of the Celtic peoples.
 Taking the division of the Scandinavian pantheon into two closely related groups, the Æser and the Vaner (who were probably identical with the Alver or “Elves”), one finds some similarities with the Tuatha Dé and the Fomhóraigh.
 However a far closer comparison for the Fomhóraigh is to be found the opponents of the gods in the Scandinavian and Germanic myths, namely the Jotne.
 This title has been somewhat inaccurately translated as “Giants” and in modern folklore and retellings emphasis has been placed on their supposed monstrous size and nature (as with the Fomhóraigh).
 Yet in the original mythological stories the Jotne are often far from abnormal in physical form, let alone giants.
 Just like the Fomhóraigh they can appear as beautiful men and women, little different from the “gods” with whom they freely mate and produce offspring.
 Indeed at times it is difficult to discern where exactly the line should be drawn between “the gods” and “the giants” since such fluidly exists between them.
 Of course the very same thing could be said of the relationship between the Tuatha Dé Danann and the Fomhóraigh.